 Other Skills and Abilities:

-- Work both independently and as an effective and valued team member.
+4. Ability to work both independently and as an effective and valued team member.

-- Work under pressure on multiple projects with frequent interruptions and tight deadlines.
+5. Work under pressure on multiple projects with frequent interruptions and tight deadlines.